-Writing this series on MPC has been initially motivated by an excellent and very entertaining 2 parts talk by IBM's Tal Rabin at Technion Computer Engineering 2014 summer school, introducing the BGW protocol and FHE.
+Writing this series on MPC has been initially motivated by an excellent and very entertaining 2 parts talk by IBM's Tal Rabin at Technion Computer Engineering 2014 summer school, introducing among others the BGW protocol and FHE.
 Part 1:

 and part 2:

 If Tal managed to whet your appetite, you can watch a whole series of talks on MPC at